IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 Next Steps
 ----------

-Proceed to the :doc:`prerequisites` section will help you get ready to run the Dataverse installation script.
+Proceed to the :doc:`prerequisites` section which will help you get ready to run the Dataverse installation script.

 .. |3webservers| image:: ./img/3webservers.png